MokkeMeguru/form-validation-example/README.md

 The base architecture is based on the re-frame template.
 But I introduce two mandatory components (files).

+this repository's deployment is on github pages https://mokkemeguru.github.io/form-validation-example/
 ## domain

 _domain_ means data's spec.
 So, if you wanna implement the email form, you should write the email's acceptable regular expression into this component.